Leave the content distribution to us! Try the J-Stream CDN

 - Origin server type: Customer origin

-- Host header: IP or FQDN entered in the origin list in step 1
+- Host header: The IP or FQDN you entered in the origin list in step 1

 To apply the settings, return to the CDN host list and click the checkbox to the left of the host name.

-Click the "Reflect CDN settings" button on the top right of the same screen.
+Click the "Apply CDN Settings" button in the upper right corner of the same screen.

 TOP menu screen > CDN host list screen

-> Click “Settings” from the “Basic Information” item with a name that is easier to read
+> Click "Settings" from the "Basic Information" item, which now has a more readable name.

-From the "FQDN" tab, note down the FQDN displayed in the "CNAME information" item.
+From the "FQDN" tab, note down the FQDN displayed in the "CNAME Information" section.

-Connect to your own content server (blog, personal site, etc.) from your web browser and
+Connect to your content server (blog, personal site, etc.) from your web browser and

 open the developer mode provided by your browser.
-In Chrome, press F12 to enter.
+In Chrome, you can access it by pressing the F12 key.

-When you click the image file displayed in the "Name" item from the "Network" menu,
+Click on the image file displayed in the "Name" field from the "Network" menu, and

-header information (written as Headers) will be output on the right side.
+the header information (labeled "Headers") will be displayed on the right.

-If it is cached on J-Stream's CDN, "via" in the "Response Headers" field will be displayed as JSTCDN
+If the image is cached on J-Stream's CDN, the "via" field in the "Response Headers" column will be displayed as JSTCDN

 I'm a Chrome user, so I apologize to users of other browsers, but

-I'm sure other browsers have developer modes as well, so please check them yourself.
+I think other browsers also have their own developer modes, so please check them out for yourself.

 summary

-A CDN is a service that provides fast and secure content delivery by directly responding to end-user requests for web content.
+A CDN is a service that responds directly to end-user requests for web content, enabling fast and secure content delivery.

-J-Stream's CDNext has a 30-day trial period for one account.
+J-Stream's CDNext offers a 30-day trial period for each account.

-If you would like to continue using the service, please contact us from the management screen page!
+If you would like to continue using the service, please contact us via the admin page!

-Thank you very much for watching this far.
+Thank you so much for reading this far.